 - Now resolve to emulate the good things your parents did and avoid the rest.
 If you find it difficult to follow through with this exercise on your own, get help from a professional.
 Both you and your child will benefit.

 They probably did the best they could given their circumstances and the prevailing advice of the times.
 I remember once hearing a grandmother say to a mother, “I was a good mother to you.
 I followed exactly the schedule the doctor gave me.”
 This new mother felt that some of her present problems stemmed from the rigid scheduling that she endured when she was a baby.
 She was determined to learn to read her baby’s cues.
-I reminded her not to blame her own mother because the prevailing parenting practice at the time was to follow the “experts'” advice on childrearing.
-The mother of the 90’s, however, is more comfortable becoming the expert on her own child.
+I reminded her not to blame her own mother because the prevailing parenting practice at the time was to follow the “experts'” advice on child-rearing.
+The current mother, however, is more comfortable becoming the expert on her own child.

 No one can put on a happy face all the time, but a parent’s unhappiness can transfer to a child.
 Your child looks to you as a mirror for his own feelings.
 If you are worried, you can’t reflect good feelings.
 In the early years, a child’s concept of self is so intimately tied up with the mother’s concept of herself that a sort of mutual self-worth building goes on.
 What image do you reflect to your child?
 She will see through a false facade to the troubled person beneath.
 Matthew, on a fill-in-the-blanks tribute to his mother, wrote: “I like being with my mother most when she’s happy.”
 Children translate your unhappiness with yourself to mean unhappiness with them.
 Even infants know they are supposed to please their parents.
 As they get older, they may even come to feel responsible for their parents’ happiness.
 If you are not content, they must not be good (or good enough).
 If you are experiencing serious problems with depression or anxiety, seek help so that you can resolve these feelings before they affect your child.